astronomer/astro-sdk/README.md

 ## Setting up SQL files

 When writing out a SQL DAG using `astro`, you can think of each SQL file as its own Airflow task.
-For example, if you wanted to aggregate orders, aggregate customers, and then join customers and orders you could havesh
+For example, if you wanted to aggregate orders, aggregate customers, and then join customers and orders, you could have the following directory of files:

 ```
 |